-As ESA is a leading space science and technology organisation, the vast majority of its jobs lie within the engineering and scientific disciplines.
-However, the good business and administration services are also essential for ESA to work, as are the leadership skills of management.
+As ESA is a leading space science and technology organisation, the vast majority of its jobs lie within engineering and scientific disciplines.
+However, high quality business and administration services are also essential to ESA's success, as are leadership skills in management.

 ESA Job Families

 In ESA, a job community is defined a group of job families belonging to the same professional field.
 Those are Science, Engineering, Business and Administration Services and Management.
 A job familyat ESA is defined as a group of jobs that handle similar types of work, requiring similar types of knowledge, experience and competencies.

 In ESA, the job families are categorized as follows: